hoytnix/CMS/assets/pages/terms-of-use.md

 ## Intellectual Property

-All code, text, software, scripts, graphics, files, photos, images, logos, and materials contained on this Website, or within the Services, are the sole property of Company Name.
+All code, text, software, scripts, graphics, files, photos, images, logos, and materials contained on this Website, or within the Services, are the sole property of {{ proj_title }}.

 Unauthorized use of any materials contained on this Website or within the Service may violate copyright laws, trademark laws, the laws of privacy and publicity, and/or other regulations and statutes.
-If you believe that any of the materials infringe on any third party's rights, please contact Company Name immediately at the address provided below.
+If you believe that any of the materials infringe on any third party's rights, please contact {{ proj_title }} immediately at the address provided below.

 ## Third Party Websites